Video Oral History

 Matsuda’s autobiographical essay, “A Professor, Not a Porter,” in Community and Difference documents his nearly 40 years of professional experience as an Asian American educator.
 He is currently a Visiting Professor in Seattle University’s College of Education and chair of SU's Remembrance Garden Committee.

 On December 8th, 2005, the Northwest Asian Weekly honored Professor Matsuda with a Lifetime Achievement Award.
 You can read its description of his achievements in the article: "Past Injustice Drives Matsuda."
 We are also pleased to publish his poem, titled “Too Young to Remember Minidoka, Idaho.”

 Larry Matsuda agreed to share memories in a videotaped interview conducted by Allison Shephard and Trevor Griffey on November 3, 2005.
-To the right are streaming-video excerpts of the interview in windows media format.
+To the right are streaming-video excerpts of the interview.

 Larry Matsuda wrote a regular column for the UW Daily in 1969.Photo courtesy Larry Matsuda.